Education in Norway

 Education in Norway is mandatory for all children aged from 6 to 16.
 Schools are typically divided into two divisions: primary and lower secondary schooling.
 The majority of schools in Norway are municipal, where local governments fund and manage administration.
-Primary and lower secondary schools are available and free of charge for all Norwegian citizens as a given right.
+Primary and lower secondary schools are available free of charge for all Norwegian citizens as a given right.

 When primary and lower secondary education is completed, upper secondary schooling is entitled to students for enrollment, which prepares students for higher education or vocational studies.

-The school year in Norway runs from mid August to late June the following year.
-The Christmas holiday from mid December to early January historically divides the Norwegian school year into two terms.
+The school year in Norway runs from mid-August to late June the following year.
+The Christmas holiday from mid-December to early January historically divides the Norwegian school year into two terms.
 Presently, the second term begins in January.

 History of education in Norway

-Organized education in Norway dates as far back as Year 2000 B.C.
+Organized education in Norway dates as far back as 2000 B.C.
 Shortly after Norway became an archdiocese in 1153, cathedral schools were constructed to educate priests in Trondheim, Oslo, Bergen and Hamar.

 After the Reformation of Norway in 1537, following the unification with Denmark in 1536, cathedral schools were turned into Latin schools, and it was made mandatory for all market towns to have such a school.